johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 ---

-# Liberal Arts
+# Technology+Liberal Arts

 * Technology touches everything, so therefore we must be prepared to encounter anything
-* Technology is hard.
-We must empathize with others and be educators
+* Technology is intimidating; we must empathize with others and be educators
-* Our choices can have global impact
+* Technology choices have global impact

 ---

-# Thank You!
+# Questions?

 johnj@casefoundation.org
 Twitter & GitHub: johnjones4